Xiphiar/richie-rich-vuejs-box/app/tutorial/guide.md

 #[serde(rename_all = "snake_case")]
 ```

+Additionally, the exact type syntax differs between Rust and Typescript.
+Note that CosmWasm's `Uint128` would correspond to a Typscript `string`, not `number`.
+However, we have already written this for you in the function input signatures.

 </details>

 <details> <summary> Solution: </summary>

-handleSubmitNetworth should have the following code.
+`handleSubmitNetworth` should have the following code.
 You need to do the same for the other functions, based on the valid messages we defined in msg.rs.

 ```ts
 export const handleSubmitNetworth = async (